McKnight et al. v. Uber Technologies, Inc. et al.

 The notice and this Settlement website explain the lawsuit, the Settlement, your legal rights, what benefits are provided by the Settlement, who is eligible for them, and how to get them.
-If the Court approves the Settlement, and after objections and appeals are resolved, then the payments agreed to in the Settlement will be made.
+The Court has approved the Settlement, and payments were issued on May 1, 2023.

 Judge Jon S. Tigar of the United States District Court, Northern District of California is overseeing this case.
 The people who sued are called the “Plaintiffs.”
 Uber Technologies, Inc. and Rasier, LLC are the “Defendants.”